cashewe/llun/README.md

 - Standardize architectural feedback across code reviews
 - Prefer systematic automation over ad-hoc creative decisions

+Llun does this by providing a number of useful tools:

+- `check`, a command line tool for providing a linting-esque review of code using a user specified LLM
+- `context`, which creates or updates AGENTS or copilot-instructions files with the users selected rules
+- `llun-mcp`, which can be directly called by MCP agents to access user selected rules or perform reviews

 ## Quick Start

 Follow this guide to get up and running ASAP